spring-projects/spring-integration-samples/basic/testing-examples/readme.txt

 flow in a repeatable manner without need for connectivity to the services.
 This example uses dummy service activators in place of the real outbound gateways.

+This separation of 'infrastructure' from application beans is similar to the way we separate DataSource, ConnectionFactory beans etc so that the application can be tested with local versions.